Azerbaijan and GUAM relations

-GUAM was created to help participants to use mutual cooperation to become closer to European Union and NATO.
+GUAM was created to help participants use mutual cooperation to become closer to European Union and NATO.
 GUAM countries were bound by a desire to prevent Russian expansionism in the region.
 Azerbaijan has a strategic role in the Organization for Democracy and Economic Development.
 Expanding the links with international organizations and individual countries is in the interest of Azerbaijan.

 History

-First, cooperation of Azerbaijan, Georgia, Ukraine and Moldova started in 1996 in Vienna, Austria, where four states proposed common goals and initiatives.
-During the Summit of Council of Europe in 1997, the Presidents of these states and stated their interests in developing regional cooperation.
+First, cooperation of Georgia, Ukraine, Azerbaijan and Moldova started in 1996 in Vienna, Austria, where the four states proposed common goals and initiatives.
+During the Summit of Council of Europe in 1997, the Presidents of these states expressed their interest in developing regional cooperation.
 On 24 April in 1999, GUAM was expanded by one more member state – Uzbekistan and was renamed to GUUAM.
-September 11 terrorist attack contributed to Uzbekistan's decision to cease its membership in GUAM.
-In 2006, name was changed to The Organization for Democracy and Economic Development.
+The September 11 terrorist attack contributed to Uzbekistan's decision to cease its membership in GUAM.
+In 2006, the name was changed to The Organization for Democracy and Economic Development.